itzikbuktshin/ngx-charts/README.md

 [Please see here the Demo App](https://itzikbuktshin.github.io/ngx-charts/)

 ## Description
-This chart library is developed to share the idea how to build complex UI Components with Angular using algorithms and data structures.
+This chart library was developed for sharing the idea, how to build complex UI components with Angular using algorithms and data structures.

 ## Charts